 Although these exceptions are written into the law, they don't come up very often.

-Handheld violations.
 The police have primary enforcement authority for a violation of the handheld cellphone law—meaning, an officer can pull you over just for this infraction.
+(Cal.
+Veh.
+Code § 23124 (2025).)

-Under 18 Hands-free violations.
 However, the ban on hands-free devices for drivers under 18 is a secondary violation.
-So, an officer cannot pull you over just for this infraction.
-An officer can, however, cite you for a violation if he or she pulls you over for another reason.
+So, an officer can't pull you over just for this infraction.
+The police can, however, cite you for a violation if they pull you over for another reason.
+(Cal.
+Veh.
+Code § 23124 (2025).)

 Need a lawyer?
 Start here.